Finding HQ Materials

 Curriculum Resources

-The Virginia Board of Education is responsible for approving textbooks for use in Virginia’s public schools, some of which are rated green on EdReports, though local school boards may adopt textbooks that are not on the state list provided the local board selects the textbooks in accordance with state regulations.
+The Virginia Board of Education approves textbooks for use in Virginia’s public schools, some of which are rated green on EdReports, though local school boards may adopt textbooks that are not on the state list provided the local board selects the textbooks in accordance with state regulations.
+In ELA, new Science of Reading legislation requires the state to recommend high-quality programs grounded in science-based reading research.

 Learn MoreAdoption Guidance & Tools

-Learn MoreVirginia does not yet include information on high quality professional learning on its website.
+Learn MoreVirginia does not yet include information on high-quality professional learning on its website.
 However, some of its subject web pages offer subject-specific professional learning resources.
+Additionally, in reading, the new Science of Reading legislation states that all teachers will receive pre-service preparation or training on evidence-based literacy instruction.

 Maine